White House official: 'Did Joe Rogan become a medical doctor while we weren't looking?'

-A clip from the Joe Rogan Experience podcast of Rogan suggesting young, healthy people don't need a COVID-19 vaccine went viral on Tuesday.
-The shock jock's comments quickly drew criticism, including a response from a White House official and Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases.
+A clip from the Joe Rogan Experience podcast of Rogan suggesting young, healthy people don't need a COVID-19 vaccine went viral earlier this week.
+His comments drew criticism, including a response from a White House official and Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases.
+Rogan also responded to the uproar in a recent podcast.

 "I think you should get vaccinated if you're vulnerable," he said.
 "I think you should get vaccinated if you feel like -- my parents are vaccinated.
 I've encouraged a lot of people to get -- and people say, do you think it's safe to get vaccinated?
 I've said, yeah, I think for the most part it's safe to get vaccinated.
 I do.
 I do."